 Early studies of the Google local carousel uncovered an increased value in the represented business image compared to its decreased value in the actual ranking positions.
 Paying attention to the image that represents your local business can have huge impact on your click-through rate.
 Optimize your images for look and feel as well as the actual naming conventions to match your brand and location.

 Local business data fidelity is essential to a consistent local search presence.

 Local business listing management across search engines, data aggregators and social networks can have a huge impact on local search results.
-A successful local search campaign should always include claiming and submitting consistent local business listings to the following:
+Successful location data management should always include claiming and submitting consistent local business listings to the following:

 - Search engines: Google, Yahoo and Bing